Azure-Samples/mcp-sdk-functions-hosting-dotnet/README.md

 1. Click the tools icon and make sure **local-mcp-server** is checked for Copilot to use in the chat:

     <img src="./media/mcp-tools.png" width="200" alt="MCP tools list screenshot">
-1. Once the server displays the number of tools available, ask "Return the weather in NYC using #local-mcp-server" Copilot should call one of the weather tools to help answer this question.
+1. Once the server displays the number of tools available, ask "Return the weather in NYC using #local-mcp-server."
+Copilot should call one of the weather tools to help answer this question.

 ## Register resource provider before deploying